Showing posts with label Profiles of Economists. Show all posts

 Labels: Inclusive Growth, Profiles of Economists

 This post is different from the others on this website.
-Most of the website has economic content I considered noteworthy. (my curationof the content seems to have been useful to other economists, evidenced by the fact that we’ve attracted over a million visitors and chalked up over 7 million page views in our 14-year existence).
-This post is different. over time, I plan to add a few posts like this one in which I will look back and take stock of some of the activities I undertook during my long (40-year) career. one activity that I invested in heavily was writing profiles of famous economists.
-I will discuss below why this stock-taking is more than a navel-gazing exercise and might be of be of some interest to our regular readers.
+Most of the website has economic content I considered noteworthy.
+(My curation of the content seems to have been useful to other economists, evidenced by the fact that we’ve attracted over a million visitors and chalked up over 7 million page views in our 14-year existence).
+This post is different.
+Over time, I plan to add a few posts like this one in which I will look back and take stock of some of the activities of my long (40-year) career.
+One activity that I invested in heavily was writing profiles of famous economists.
+I will discuss below why this stock-taking is more than a navel-gazing exercise and might be of some interest to our regular readers.

 Why write pies?

 It was unusual for an economist at the IMF to write so much for its magazine.
 But I was unusual.
-My move to the communication department (COM) was a risky one, motivated by an amateur interest in writing and journalism.
+My move to COM was an unusual one, motivated by an amateur interest in writing and journalism.
 I realize that working for COM is as far away from real journalism as Trump is from truth, but working in COM was the closest I could get to scratching my journalistic itch.
-And scratch I did!, I wrote 16 Pies, which I suspect is the most of any writer for Finance and Development,
+And scratch I did!
+I wrote 16 pies, which I suspect is the most of any writer for Finance and Development.

 Why should this be of general interest?
 These profiles chart the course of the field of macroeconomics.
 In broad strokes, they show: